cloudlinux/cloudlinux-single-doc/docs/manager/README.md

 ### Troubleshooting

+#### My users are complaining that their feature are not installed automatically after subscription upgrade
+This can be caused by several reasons.
+Either your customer's website was detected to have malfunctions or there was an issue with environment when feature was installed (e.g. bad internet connectivity with wordpress market).

+First, try to enable feature manually using Accelerate WP interface.
+Most likely you will find human-readable error message there.

+Next, you can try to dive into `/var/log/clwpos/daemon.log` and find the reason why the `enable` command failed.
+Here is an example of successful feature installation for reference:

+    2023-02-14 11:01:14,696: (clwpos.daemon_base) [INFO] Running cloudlinux-awp-user enable --feature object_cache --domain wpujj.com --wp-path
+    2023-02-14 11:01:15,081: (clwpos.daemon_base) [INFO] Command succeded with output:
+    `CompletedProcess(args=['/bin/cagefs_enter.proxied', 'cloudlinux-awp-user', 'enable', '--feature', 'object_cache', '--domain', 'wpujj.com', '--wp-path', ''], returncode=0, stdout='{\n    "context": {\n        "domain": "wpujj.com",\n        "feature": "object_cache"\n    },\n    "result": "success",\n    "timestamp": 1676372475.044419,\n \n}\n', stderr='')`
+    2023-02-14 11:01:15,086: (clwpos.daemon_base) [INFO] background process finished: pid=415368

+Also, some useful notes may be present in user's log located at `/home/<username>/.clwpos/main.log`.

+If the issue persists, or you cannot resolve it yourself, contact CloudLinux support and attach `/var/log/clwpos/daemon.log` and `/home/<username>/.clwpos/main.log` for further investigation.

 #### End-users of AccelerateWP Premium feature encounter Redis extension is not installed for selected php version
 In order to make use of AccelerateWP Premium Object Caching feature, the loaded Redis extension is required for the end-user's website.
 End-users will not be able to activate the Object Caching feature until Redis extension configuration is incomplete.